Indonesian President-elect Subianto visits China to strengthen ties - ExBulletin

 Xi added that China is willing to deepen maritime cooperation with Indonesia and provide support in poverty reduction and alleviation.

 Indonesia has maintained a relatively neutral stance amid growing tensions between China and the Philippines over territorial disputes in the South China Sea.
-Philippines strengthens security ties with Washington since President Ferdinand Marcos Jr. took office in 2022, moving away from the more China-friendly policies of his predecessor, Rodrigo Duterte.
+The Philippines has strengthened its security ties with Washington since President Ferdinand Marcos Jr. took office in 2022, moving away from the more China-friendly policies of his predecessor, Rodrigo Duterte.

-China and the Philippines have engaged in repeated clashes on the high seas since last year, sparking fears of a broader conflict that could put China and the United States on a collision course.

-The United States has repeatedly warned that its obliged to defend the Philippines its oldest ally in Asia if Philippine forces, ships or aircraft come under armed attack, including in the South China Sea.
+The United States has repeatedly warned that it is required to defend the Philippines, its oldest ally in Asia, if Philippine forces, ships or aircraft come under armed attack, including in the China Sea southern.

 China, the Philippines, Vietnam, Malaysia, Taiwan and Brunei have overlapping claims to this resource-rich and busy waterway.
 Beijing has refused to recognize a 2016 international arbitration ruling that invalidated its broad claims on historical grounds.